-3. Conduit Debt Obligations:
+4. Conduit Debt Obligations:

 From time to time, the Columbia County Capital Resource Corporation issues negotiable bonds to provide financial assistance to not for profit entities for the acquisition and construction of facilities deemed to be in the interest of the public.
 The bonds are secured by the property financed and are payable solely from payments received on the underlying mortgage loans.
 Upon repayment of the bonds, ownership of the acquired facilities transfers to the not for profit entity served by the bond issuance.
 Neither the County of Columbia, Columbia County Capital Resource Corporation, nor the State, nor any political subdivision thereof is obligated in any manner for repayment of the bonds.
 Accordingly, the bonds are not reported as liabilities in the accompanying financial statements.
-As of December 31, 2016 and 2015 there were (2) series of Bonds outstanding, with an aggregate principal amount payable of \$12,095,385 and \$13,076,520 respectively.
+As of December 31, 2017, there was (1) series of Bonds outstanding, with an aggregate principal amount payable of \$6,545,000.
+As of December 31, 2016, there was (2) series of Bonds outstanding, with an aggregate principal amount payable of \$12,095,385.

-4. Related Party Transactions:
+5. Related Party Transactions:

 The Corporation receives administrative services from Columbia Economic Development Corporation (CEDC)'s staff.
-During 2016 and 2015, the fee for these services was waived by CEDC and no amount was paid.
+During 2017 and 2016, the fee for these services were waived by CEDC and no amount was paid.

-During the year ended December 31, 2016, the CEDC contributed \$10,000 to the Corporation.
+During the years ended December 31, 2017 and 2016, the CEDC contributed \$5,000 and \$10,000, respectively, to the Corporation.